 The East Calgary Landfill and a Private Hazardous Waste Facility are in the southeast corner of the plan in the community of 09Q.
 The landfill and hazardous waste facility are between Stoney Trail SE and the Freight Rail Corridor, north of Peigan Trail SE, and south of 17 Avenue SE.
-Developments within the landfill and waste management facilities setback is subject to Section 12 and 13 of the Subdivision and Development Regulations of the Municipal Government Act.
+Developments within the landfill and waste management facilities setback is subject the Municipal Government Act.